SettleMint

 Use the DALP Asset Designer wizard to choose an instrument template, configure compliance controls, set initial roles, and deploy a tokenized asset.

 The DALP Asset Designer is the console workflow for creating a tokenized asset.
-The wizard starts from a published instrument template, then collects asset basics, template fields, compliance controls, initial asset roles, and wallet verification.
+The wizard starts from a published instrument template, then collects asset basics, template fields, compliance controls, initial roles, and wallet verification.

 This guide is for operators using the web interface.
 If you need to automate the same workflow, use the API guide for asset creation.